 - That the children at St Luke’s grow in the knowledge and love of God, as revealed through Jesus - the one who considered the presence of children as important as his adult observers.

 - That our parents are equipped to disciple their children in day to day life

 - That we create more opportunities to invite families in our community to experience the life-changing love of Jesus.

-- Plan and deliver Sunday children’s work provision alongside key Children and Families’ team leaders.
+- Shape and develop curriculum for Sunday children’s work provision in collaboration with Children & Families’ team leaders.

 - Ensure best safeguarding practice across the ministry.

-- Administer the recruitment process for the volunteer team, and safeguarding policies
+- Administer the recruitment process for the volunteer team.

 - Embrace and seek to model the Vision and Values of St Luke’s as outlined by the Vicar and uphold the code of conduct supported by the Church of England.